MicrosoftDocs/ai-builder/ai-builder-docs/share-your-prompt.md

 If you want other users of the environment or groups to use your prompt in Power Apps or Power Automate, you need to share it.

 > [!IMPORTANT]
-> - AI Builder prompts are running on GPT-3.5 Turbo and GPT-4o model versions powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts are running on GPT 3.5 Turbo and GPT 4o model versions powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.